 We think there may be problems here, mainly with steps 3 and 4.
-As Hacking (1999) has convincingly shown the validity and importance of challenges to social reality depend very much on what kind of challenge they are.
+As Hacking (1999) has shown very convincingly the validity and importance of challenges to social reality depend very much on what kind of challenge they are.
 Equally, we will suggest that the apparent political importance of the constructionist position is largely rhetorical.
-This is not to understate its importance, for rhetoric is a powerful force, but it does not assist us with our 'what to do next' problem.
-In explicating the various ways in which disability is a social construct the Social Model highlights the social features of what, on first consideration, might appear as a purely physical problem.
-As Humphrey argues: '... the social model harbours a number of virtues in redefining disability in terms of a disabling environment, repositioning disabled people as citizens with rights, and reconfiguring the responsibilities for creating, sustaining and overcoming disablism' (Humphrey, 2000, p.
-63) Again, there are self-evident, political, advantages in adopting this position.
-As Hacking suggests, 'it can still be liberating suddenly to realize that something is constructed and is not part of the nature of things, of people, or human society' (Hacking, 1999, p.
-35).
-However, the metaphor has grown tired, if not tiresome, and in the matter of what we call 'practical politics', that is the quite ordinary business of making-do, managing, coping (and obviously everyone 'makes do', not just disabled people) that might inform the design-related questions we want to ask, it is for the most part empty.
+This is not to understate its importance, for rhetoric is a powerful force.
+In explicating the various ways in which disability is a social construct the Social Model highlights, to policy makers for example, the social features of what, on first consideration, might appear as a purely physical problem.
+As Humphrey argues: "... the social model harbours a number of virtues in redefining disability in terms of a disabling environment, repositioning disabled people as citizens with rights, and reconfiguring the responsibilities for creating, sustaining and overcoming disablism".
+(Humphrey 2000: 63) Again, there are self-evident, political, advantages in adopting this position.
+As Hacking suggests, "it can still be liberating suddenly to realize that something is constructed and is not part of the nature of things, of people, or human society" (Hacking 1999: 35).
+But the metaphor has grown tired, if not tiresome, and there are dangers in such constructionist accounts and the social model, despite its attractions to researchers and activists, manages to embrace most of them.
+Furthermore, in the matter of what we call 'practical politics', that is the quite ordinary business of making-do, managing, coping (and obviously everyone 'makes do', not just disabled people) that might inform the design-related questions we want to ask, it is for the most part empty.

-In order to pursue this theme, we need to examine the sense in which the 'social model' can be seen as 'radical', for as with so many similar avowals there is less to this than meets the eye.
-Despite the supposedly 'radical' nature and claims of the social model of disability it clearly engages in the ordinary business of sociology and, as Button (1991) suggests, any radical claims are readily absorbed into everyday sociological debate.
+In order to pursue this theme, we need to examine the sense in which the 'social model' can be seen as supposedly 'radical' nature and claims of the social model of disability it clearly engages in the ordinary business of sociology and, as Button (1991) suggests, any radical claims are readily absorbed into everyday sociological debate.